wh-alice/mig_visualstudio/vs/misc/--namespace---is-not-a-valid-name-and-cannot-be-used-as-the-root-namespace-name.md

 ---
-title: "&#39;&lt;namespace&gt;&#39; is not a valid name and cannot be used as the root namespace name | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "&#39;&lt;namespace&gt;&#39; is not a valid name and cannot be used as the root namespace name" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"
 ms.reviewer: ""
 ms.suite: ""
 ms.technology:
-  - "devlang-csharp"
+  - "devlang-visual-basic"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
 f1_keywords: